rjohnsen/kringlecon-2022/docs/objectives/WebRing/open_boria_mine_door.md

 ## Pin 5

-The script from last pin has been extended to now filtrate out every occurrences.
+The script from the last pin has been extended to now filtrate out every occurrence!

 ```html
 <script>